[ Printer Friendly Version ] [ Report Abuse ]

 Bea opened her mouth before shutting it up with a pout.
 She heaved a sigh.
 "Fine..."

 Fred shook his head.
 "Can you at least focus on this project until we're done?"
-He might not have inherited the inventor's genes from his dad, but he kept the progress steady from blueprint to store shelf.
+He might not have inherited the inventor's mind from his dad, but he kept the progress steady from blueprint to store shelf.
 If the chaos better known as Beatrice Chang went unpruned, the Ravenclaw common room would be swimming in prototypes, all half-finished.

 "It's called multitasking."
 She shut the cupboard after the last of the supplies floated in.
 "What about names?
 'Beloved Begone Balm'?
 'Deception Detector Dab'?
 'Save-Me-from-the-Stalkers Salve'?"

 "We've alliterated better."
 From his robe's hidden pocket, Fred drew out the Marauder's Map, bequeathed by James after he finished seventh year, and tapped it with his wand.
 "I solemnly swear that I am up to no good."
 Ink spread across the page, outlining the rooms and hallways of the basement.